cssnr/df-shane/README.md

 ## Variables and Secrets

 You must have the following Variables and Secrets configured for your repository/org for this to work.
+The Secrets can be global for your organization but the Variables are specific to each repository.

 | Variable            | Type     | Description                                |
 |---------------------|----------|--------------------------------------------|